 Please remember that the additional coaxial cable needs to be AFTER the amplifier, between the amplifier and the TV for best performance!

-*Please note that in some locations where the signal strength is strong longer run of coaxial cable may work perfectly for you.
-This is dependent on several factors in your set up and a test with a longer run coaxial cable would be recommended to see your location supports additional coaxial use.
-Historically the less coaxial cable you can use the better the reception chances but not all areas are the same where reception chances are concerned so testing is at your exact location suggested.
+*Please note: in some locations where the signal strength is strong, a longer run of coaxial cable may work perfectly for you.
+This depends on several factors in your antenna set up.
+Test your antenna with a longer run of coaxial cable first to see your location supports additional coaxial use.
+Historically the less coaxial cable you can use the better the reception chances but not all areas are the same.